Slothbetty/cs598_dlh_final_project/README.md

 | My awesome model   |     85%         |      95%       |

 >📋  Include a table of results from your paper, and link back to the leaderboard for clarity and context.
 If your main result is a figure, include that figure and link to the command or notebook to reproduce it.
+## References
+<a id="1">[1]</a>
+Pereira, V., Matos, S., & Oliveira, J. L. (2018, October).
+Automated ICD-9-CM medical coding of diabetic patient's clinical reports.
+In Proceedings of the First International Conference on Data Science, E-learning and Information Systems (pp. 1-6).

 ## Contributing